Historic Richmond Bridge – Heritage Listed

 SOLD a Medium Laminated Print (406mm x 305mm)

-TWELVE (12) Features: PostCard Sytle, Tasmania, Explore Featured Photography, Islands of the World, Sold!, Favourite Places You Take, Make or Paint, Photographic Excellence – from the Outback to the Coast, Australia vs the UK!, #1 Artists of RedBubble, High Quality Images, Featured for A Challenge and International Women’s Photography
+FIFTEEN (15) Features: PostCard Sytle, Tasmania – 2011, Explore Featured Photography, Islands of the World, Sold!, Favourite Places You Take, Make or Paint, Photographic Excellence – from the Outback to the Coast, Australia vs the UK!, #1 Artists of RedBubble, High Quality Images, Featured for A Challenge, International Women’s Photography, The Addicted Photographer, Tasmania – 2015 and Australian Country Towns

 Featured 2nd in the Top 10 of Tasmania’s Challenge Bridges of Tasmania